 What if there was a better, more natural way to calm anxiety and help support sleep?

-One such solution is Aromatherapy, a treatment, using essential oils and botanical’s that have been around for centuries.
+One solution is Aromatherapy.
+A treatment, using essential oils and botanical’s that have been around for centuries.
 Made by extracting fatty acids from a plants roots, flowers, bark or fruit or seeds, these oils have powerful medicinal properties that are still widely used today.

 These therapeutic oils are used by a wide range of health professionals including aromatherapists, naturopathic doctors, massage and physio therapists and have stood the test of time for good reason.
 In study after study they’ve been proven to support natural healing for many conditions and ailments, improving emotional, mental and physical health.